avis-router/avis/branches/client/release_1.0/client/doc/README.txt

 ================================================================================

-NOTE: The client library distribution does not include the avis.server component which is needed to build and run the tests.
-You can modify and build the avis-client.jar from source with Ant using this distribution, but you will not be able to run tests or build a full distribution.
+NOTE: The client library distribution does not include the avis.server component which is needed to run the test suite and to build Avis inside Eclipse.

+You can modify and build the avis-client.jar from source with Ant using this distribution, but you will not be able to run tests, which is recommended if you make changes.

-If you want to change anything significant in the Avis client library it is recommended that you get the source code via Subversion from either a release branch, e.g.
+It is therefore recommended that, if you want to change anything significant in the Avis client library, you get the source via Subversion from either a release branch, e.g.

  * https://avis.svn.sourceforge.net/svnroot/avis/branches/client/release_1.0